-If an employee is nominated as a candidate for election, the employee shall be granted leave without pay in accordance with Clause 20.5(a) to engage in the election campaign.
+If an employee is nominated as a candidate for election, the employee shall be granted leave without pay in accordance with Clause 20.5(a) (Full-Time Public Duties) to engage in the election campaign.
 If elected, the employee shall be granted leave of absence in accordance with Clause 20.5(b).
 If not elected, the employee shall be allowed to return to their former position.

-31.7 Copies of Agreements
+31.6 Copies of Agreements

-(a) The Union and the Commission desire every employee to be familiar with the provisions of this Agreement, and their rights and obligations under it.
-For this reason, sufficient copies of the Agreement will be printed for distribution to employees.
-The cost of such printing and distribution shall be borne equally by the parties.
+The Union and the Commission desire every employee to be familiar with the provisions of this agreement, and their rights and obligations under it.
+The Commission will provide on-line access to the agreement within 30 days of the signing of the agreement.